maglietti/QB-OrderTrackingGuide/createProducts.md

 TODO
 {: .label .label-red}
-Provide the instructions to edit the product name here and remove it from the order form design page.
+Provide the instructions to edit the product name here and remove them from the order form design page.

 TODO
 {: .label .label-red}